SMS Marketing - The Forgotten Marketing Tool

-With most SMS packs, you’d be able to set up an ‘Address Book’ or ‘Contact List’ which you would just add certain contacts by phone number to your list, and bulk message them all the same SMS message individually.
+With most SMS packs, you’d be able to set up an ‘Address Book’ or ‘Contact List’ which you would add certain contacts by phone number to your list and bulk message them all the same SMS message individually.

-You would also be able to create SMS templates for important dates, events or sales that you can refer to and then SMS your contacts in bulk.
+You would also create SMS templates for important dates, events or sales that you can refer to and then SMS your contacts in bulk.

 SMS marketing is an effective and low-cost marketing tool in comparison to SEO or Google Adwords.
 It has been proven to have a higher conversion rate compared to email marketing.
 Nowadays, everyone has a mobile phone, whether it’s an old Nokia or the latest iPhone, the message is still received the same and allows you to reach a whole range of different demographics.